-Psychiatric boarding occurs when a patient must wait in an emergency department (ED) or medical-surgical floor until a psychiatric inpatient bed is available.
-While boarding was a major issue for Massachusetts patients and hospitals before the pandemic, the effects of COVID-19 have worsened the situation and created a behavioral health crisis
+Behavioral Health (BH) boarding occurs when a patient must wait in an emergency department (ED) or medical-surgical floor until a BH bed is available.
+While boarding was a major issue for Massachusetts patients and hospitals before the pandemic, the effects of COVID-19 and increasing workforce shortages have worsened the situation and intensified the behavioral health crisis.

-For years, the behavioral health system in Massachusetts, and nationally, has struggled with serious challenges relating to patient access, inadequate reimbursement, and workforce shortages.
-The COVID-19 pandemic has exacerbated these issues by increasing the need for behavioral health services, intensifying the acuity of patients’ behavioral health presentations, and making the challenges facing the behavioral health system – including a paucity of clinical and support staff – more complex.
-EDs and medical-surgical units were not designed to handle the needs of these behavioral health patients; yet these settings now serve as the last available refuge for patients as they await appropriate placement.
+For years, the behavioral health system in Massachusetts and nationally has struggled with serious challenges relating to patient access, inadequate reimbursement, and workforce vacancies.
+The long-term effects of the COVID-19 pandemic and increased need for BH services continue to exacerbate these issues.
+Healthcare providers are also seeing a rising acuity of patients’ behavioral health presentations, making the challenges facing the behavioral health system – including the paucity of clinical and support staff – more complex.
+EDs and medical-surgical units were not designed to handle the long-term needs of acute behavioral health patients, yet these settings now serve as the last available refuge for patients as they await appropriate placement.

 This report examines both weekly and trending data from Massachusetts acute care hospitals on the number of behavioral health patients who are waiting for a psychiatric evaluation or who have had an evaluation and are awaiting a bed.
-The information is further broken down by patient age and geographic region within the state.
+The information is further broken down by patient age, and geographic region, and effect on staffed ED bed capacity.

 Addressing the behavioral health boarding challenge will require a coordinated effort to:

 2. bolster and expand the entire behavioral healthcare workforce, including entry level mental health worker positions, as well as nurses, social workers, psychiatrists, and more; and

 3. ensure the financial stability of behavioral health units and facilities.